michel4j/uso/docs/source/project.rst

     The period during which proposals are accepted for a given Cycle.
 This period is usually 4 weeks long and occurs about 4 months before the start date of the given Cycle.

-Review Track
+Review Track and Review Stage
-    A prescribed sequence of reviews through which submitted proposals (Submissions) are subjected.
-Submissions undergo reviews based on the types of proposals the requested facilities, and when they were submitted.
+    A Review Track is a prescribed sequence of reviews through which submitted proposals (Submissions) are subjected.
     Some proposals may result in multiple submissions if the requested facilities were configured to require more than one Review Track.
 There is no limit to the number of ReviewTracks that can be created.

+    Each review track can configure one or more Review Stage defining how reviews are performed.
+A review stage specifies the type of review to complete for that stage, whether the stage can block passage of the proposal, and the score threshold required to pass that stage.
+If a review fails to meet the threshold and the review stage blocks passage, the proposal will fail and not result in a project.
+Note that review stages with the "Block Downstream" option set, do not currently prevent downstream reviews from happening.
+Rather, at the end of all reviews, the scores are evaluated in sequence and downstream scores are ignored if the review fails.
+This behaviour may change in future versions.

+    While the review stage can specify any defined review at any stage, a specific type of review can only be specified once for all stages of the review track.
+If it is ever needed to repeat a review during a review track, this can be accomplished by creating a new Review Type, pointing to the same Review Form, and assigning this to the new Review Stage.

     Examples of Review Tracks: